-Rachel Hemphill, FSA, FCAS, MAAA, Ph.D.
+Identification: Rachel Hemphill, FSA, FCAS, MAAA, Ph.D.

-Add guidance on consistency of HMI and FMI rates.
+Title of the Issue: Add guidance on consistency of HMI and FMI rates.

-Identify the document, including the date if the document is "released for comment," and the location in the document where the amendment is proposed:
+2. Identify the document, including the date if the document is "released for comment," and the location in the document where the amendment is proposed: